nicolasard/fiserv-gateway-examples/URU_Market/README.md

 :no_entry_sign: Please note that we only support recurrent type functions for **Sale** transactions and **without installments**. **We also don't support PREAUTH in recurrent transactions.**

-The first transaction needs to be taged with
+The first transaction needs to be taged with...

 ```xml
 <ns3:recurringType>FIRST</ns3:recurringType>
 ```

-The subsecuents ones with
+The subsecuents ones with...

 ```xml
 <ns3:recurringType>REPEAT</ns3:recurringType>